drahak/sandbox/README.md

 All tests are executed everytime you change any file in project (test or coffee file).

 ### End-to-end tests
-Are also very important to check if all application functions are accessible.
+These are also very important to check if all application functions are accessible.
 There isn't set auto watch mode by default, but you can change it in `config/karma-e2e.coffee` file.
 Tests are located in `tests/e2e/**/*.js`.
 Again compile all coffee scripts before you run tests.
 To do so use `coffee:app` and then:

 	karma start config/karma-e2e.js